lonemadmax/freeciv-web/README.md

 * [pbem](pbem) is play-by-email support.

-* [freeciv-earth](freeciv-earth) is code to generate Freeciv savegames from a map captured from mapbox.
+* [freeciv-earth](freeciv-earth) is code to generate Freeciv savegames from map images.

 Freeciv WebGL
 -------------